 Download our Application for Seed Money (PDF) (WORD) which explains the program in more detail.
 If you are interested in applying know that the amount of funding per project ranges from $1200 to $1500.
 The deadline for applications is November 1, 2019.
 Awardees will be notified by December 15, 2019.
 More information is provided on the application form.
 We are grateful to you for passing this information along to others whose projects you feel meet our criteria.

-Thank you for joining us at our Winter Farmers’ Markets & Meals from November 2018 through March 2019.
+Thank you for joining us at our Winter Farmers' Markets & Meals from November 2018 through March 2019.
 We hope you had an opportunity to share a meal made from locally produced ingredients with others in your community, purchase products directly from local farmers and producers, learn about sustainable farming practices and build connections with our vendors.
-We sponsored a total of 13 Markets this year in both the Madison and Milwaukee areas.
-Check out this past year's schedules and join us again next year!
-Next year's schedules should be available no later than October 1, 2019.
+We sponsored a total of 13 Markets last winter in both the Madison and Milwaukee areas.
+Check out this past year's schedules and join us again this winter!
+This year's schedules should be available no later than October 1, 2019.